flexera-public/policy_templates/saas/okta/inactive_users/README.md

-## Inactive Users - Okta
+# Inactive Users - Okta

+## Functional Details

+- This policy will target a specific Okta organization

-### What it does
+## What it does

 This Policy Template leverages the [Okta Users API](https://developer.okta.com/docs/reference/api/users/#list-users) to identify users that have not logged in for an extended period of time, and optionally will deactivate those users upon approval.

-### Prerequesites

-- This Policy Template requires an Okta API Token to authenticate with the Okta API.
-[This tutorial](https://developer.okta.com/docs/guides/create-an-api-token/overview/) describes how to create a new Token.
-- The Okta API Token must then be stored as a RightScale Credential in the account in which this policy will be applied.
-The credential must be named `OKTA_API_KEY`.

-### Functional Details

-- This policy will target a specific Okta organization

-#### Input Parameters
+## Input Parameters

 This policy has the following input parameters required when launching the policy.